apache/incubator-teaclave-sgx-sdk/Readme.md

 * `sgx-cov` shows how to use lcov with Rust SGX enclave to generate code coverage report.
 See the [readme](samplecode/sgx-cov/Readme.md) for details.

+* `tcmalloc` shows how to link Rust-SGX enclave with tcmalloc (provided by Intel SGX SDK), and test its performance with different kinds of workload.

 # Tips for writing enclaves in Rust

 ## Writing EDL